 Translation Material Preparation

-To prepare the translation buffer, dilute the stock solution by fresh ultrapure water in a 50-milliter tube [1].
+To prepare the translation buffer, dilute the stock solution by fresh ultrapure water [1-TXT].

-WIDE: Talent adding reagents to tube, with reagent containers visible in frame
+WIDE: Talent adding reagents to tube, with reagent containers visible in frame TEXT: See text for all solution preparation details

-Next, wash 100-microliter dialysis cups with ultrapure water to remove the glycerol from the dialysis membrane [1].
+100-microliter dialysis cups for small scale translation are required to be washed with ultrapure water to remove the glycerol from the dialysis membrane [1].

-Talent washing tube
+Talent shows a dialysis cup

-After the wash, add 1 milliliter of ultrapure water to a new 1.5-milliliter tube [1] and insert a small scale dialysis cup into the tube [2].
+1 milliliter of ultrapure water to a new 1.5-milliliter tube [1] and insert a small scale dialysis cup into the tube [2].

 Talent adding water to tube